Integration with Angular

 }

 Step 3.
-Adding To Do List into the app
+Add the To Do List into the app

-To add the ToDoComponent component into the app, open the src/app/app.component.ts file and replace the default code with the following one:
+To add the ToDoComponent into the app, open src/app/app.component.ts and replace the default code with the following snippet:

 import { Component } from "@angular/core";